fuwhis/.NETPatterns/Composite_Pattern/README.md

 ---Leaf C
 ```
 ### Real-world code in C#
-This real-world code demonstrates the creation of different animal worlds for a computer game using different factories.
-Although the animals created by the Continent factories are different, the interactions among the animals remain the same.
+This real-world code demonstrates the Composite pattern used in building a graphical tree structure made up of primitive nodes (lines, circles, etc) and composite nodes (groups of drawing elements that make up more complex elements).

 **Output**
 ```